-The Residential Program Portfolio is predominately a carryover of initiatives from previous programs.
-Three new initiatives were never launched and subsequently removed from the schedule in 2013 with no new additions.
-Delays in communication with regards to initiative offerings and results reporting have hampered LDCs' abilities to engage customers and promote participation.
-Province-wide advertising has provided value in all residential programs except for peaksaver PLUS due to technological inconsistency across LDCs.
+The Residential Program Portfolio is predominately a carryover of initiatives from previous programs and is mostly driven by retailers and contractors who many not have fully delivered what was anticipated.
+Three new initiatives (Midstream

+Electronics, Midstream Pool Equipment and Home Energy Audit Tool) were not launched and subsequently removed from the schedule in 2013 with no new additions.
+Delays in communication with regards to Initiative offerings and results reporting have hampered LDCs abilities to engage customers and promote participation.